Volta creates a product called Atlas and it is electric

 We have arrived at a unique moment in history when the oil industry’s vulnerability appears to be at an all-time high, and the momentum behind electric vehicles is greater than ever.

 Dubbed internally as ‘Atlas’, it uses an extensive data set based on a wide number of parameters, from driving patterns to population distribution.
-It takes into account dwell time at chargers to model out driver behavior and output the best locations to place charging stations so that you don’t get the ‘stranded asset’ problem you see in today’s infrastructure deployment.
-This will put Volta on the forefront to make their expanding charging network future-proof.
+It takes into account dwell time at chargers to model out driver behavior and output the best locations to place charging stations so that you don’t get the stranded asset problem you see in today’s infrastructure deployment.
+This will put Volta at the forefront to make their expanding charging network future-proof.

 Ask any DUI lawyer about the importance of this stuff, and they’ll tell you it’s critical for the industry’s future.
 Converting cold, hard data into a highly dynamic ecosystem intended to modernize urban transportation is no small feat.
 But Mandal and his team are defining how the next wave of smart, connected chargers will drive the widespread adoption of electric vehicles, one that conforms to existing behavior versus having to drive new behaviors.